featurist/hyperdom/readme.md

 # hyperdom [![npm version](https://img.shields.io/npm/v/hyperdom.svg)](https://www.npmjs.com/package/hyperdom) [![npm](https://img.shields.io/npm/dm/hyperdom.svg)](https://www.npmjs.com/package/hyperdom) [![Build Status](https://travis-ci.org/featurist/hyperdom.svg?branch=master)](https://travis-ci.org/featurist/hyperdom)

 A fast, feature rich and **simple** framework for building dynamic browser applications.

-1. There is one **model** for the whole page, this model is stateful, object-oriented and free of framework elements.
+Hyperdom apps use **view models** that encapsulate the state and rendering of that state.
+A view model is expected to include a `render()` method, which returns a virtual DOM fragment representing the HTML for that view.

-2. There is a **render function** that renders the model into HTML every time the model changes, but only applies the differences from the last render to the DOM.
+Any time the state of the view model changes, it's render function is called again to produce new HTML, but hyperdom only applies the differences from the last render to the physical DOM.

-Of course, the **model** can be as simple or sophisticated as you need, and you can refactor the **render function** into **render functions** or polymorphic **render methods**, or whatever works best.
-It's just javascript, you know what you're doing.
+Of course, any view model can split state and delegate rendering between other view models, thereby achieving modular design and separation of concerns.

 Hyperdom is influenced by Facebook's [React](http://facebook.github.io/react/) and uses [virtual-dom](https://github.com/Matt-Esch/virtual-dom) for the DOM patching.

 Sponsored by [![Browserstack](https://www.browserstack.com/images/mail/newsletter-bs-logo.png)](https://www.Browserstack.com/).